 BENJAMIN WILLIAM COURTER was born in Camden NJ on June 6, 1877 to John Dodd and Laura Braker Courter.
-His early years were spent in Gloucester City NJ, where his father in 1880 was a grocer.
+Grandfather Benjamin Braker was well-known in Camden as a newspaperman and as a Justice of the Peace.
+Ben Courter's early years were spent in Gloucester City NJ, where his father in 1880 was a grocer.
 John Dodd Courter would soon embark on a newspaper career that would last until his death in 1920.
-He wrote for several Philadelphia papers and last worked for the Daily Courier in Camden, and was noted as an outdoor columnist..
+He wrote for several Philadelphia papers and last worked for the Daily Courier in Camden, and was noted as an outdoor columnist, as was his son.

 After marrying Sarah "Sadie" Emily Emmerson in Camden on August 23, 1898, .
 Benjamin Courter followed his father into journalism.
 Beginning his career in 1900, he covered news for several Philadelphia newspapers before working on the old Camden Post-Telegram, which merged with the Daily Courier to become the Courier-Post in 1926.
 In the words of grandson "Duke" Courter, "He continued the tradition and worked as an outdoor columnist with the Courier-Post for 34 years."

 By 1920, Benjamin W. Courter had purchased a home at 203 Evergreen Avenue in Woodlynne NJ.

 Ben Courter also began writing about days gone by in Camden.
 When veteran reporter Charles Leo "Mack" McKeone died in December of 1927, his extremely popular "The Peppery Pot by Mack" died with him.
 Ben Courter was tapped to fill some extremely large shoes, which he did with the "Along Memory Lane" column and other articles.